influxdata/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### The OVER clause

-Used with SQL window functions.
+The `OVER` clause is used with SQL window functions.
+A `window function` perfoms a calculation across a set of table rows that are related in some way to the current row.
+While similar to aggregate functions, window functions output reults into rows retaining their separate identities.

 ```sql
 SELECT time, water_level